Maharnab-Saikia/LeNet-5_Kerras/README.md

 # Handwritten Digits Recognition

-This project aims to recognize handwritten digits using machine learning techniques.
-It utilizes the MNIST dataset and a deep neural network model implemented with Keras.
+This project features my implementation of the original LeNet-5 architecture using Keras.
+It aims to recognize handwritten digits from the MNIST dataset, demonstrating how classic neural networks can still effectively tackle image classification tasks.

 ## Table of Contents
 - [Installation](#installation)